 3. South African Krugerrand

 South African Krugerrands are as internationally recognized and accepted today as the Gold Eagle and the Gold Maple Leaf.
 In the mid-1980's, the U.S. banned the importation of Krugerrands as part of the anti-South African boycott (Krugerrands already in the U. S. were allowed to continue being traded).
 Because of this, Krugerrands lost some of their luster (no pun intended).
-As a result, these coins tend to have a lower premium and are a cheaper way for you to own very liquid gold coins.
+As a result, these coins tended to have a lower premium until the recent rise in gold interest again.
 Krugerrands also come in half, quarter and tenth-ounce sizes.
-When you find these, you may find the premiums to be among the least of the fractional coins.

 When Buying Gold Coins - Buyer Beware